Mist-Automation-Programmability/mist_switch_operator/README.md

 ### Standalone deployment
 1. download the github repository
 2. from the project folder, install the python dependencies (ex: `pip3 install -r requirements.txt`)
+3. create a `config.py` file in the directory `django/backend/` with the required settings.
+A configuration example with explanation is avaiable in  `django/backend/config_example.py`.
-3. from the `django_app`folder, start the app with `python3 ./manage.py runserver` (please see Djano server options with `python3 ./manage.py runserver -h`)
+4. from the `django_app`folder, start the app with `python3 ./manage.py runserver` (please see Djano server options with `python3 ./manage.py runserver -h`)

 ### Docker Image
 The docker image is available on docker hub: https://hub.docker.com/repository/docker/tmunzer/mist_switch_operator_web_ui.